Pentagon evaluating request for help in administering COVID-19 vaccines

 “Given the significance of the request, it will be reviewed urgently but carefully to determine what DoD assets can safely be made available to support the effort,” Pentagon spokesman John Kirby said in a statement.

+In a briefing later on Thursday, Kirby said he would not be surprised if the military assistance included a mix of active duty, National Guard and reserve troops.

-While the statement did not provide the number of troops that could be involved, a U.S. official told Reuters it could number in the thousands.
+While the Pentagon did not provide the number of troops that could be involved, a U.S. official told Reuters it could number in the thousands.

 The pandemic, which has killed over 420,000 Americans, is currently infecting more than 173,000 people daily and has left millions out of work.